How to Become a Children’s Book Illustrator in 5 Simple Steps

 3. Get your artwork seen

 If you want to get noticed for your children’s book illustrations, you need to set up your own portfolio.
-This representative display of your work will be crucial when it comes to landing jobs.
+This representative display of your work will be crucial when it comes to landing jobs — as opposed to a CV which lists your degrees and achievements.
 It will often be the first thing in the hands of the publishers or authors looking to hire you, so you need to put your best foot forward.

 To create a portfolio, you should set up a website or blog where you can showcase your best professional work as well as your unique aesthetic.
 There are many ways to do so.
 We recommend looking into the following website editors to find the platform that you enjoy best: